 - All bulletin boards within the Center are monitored.

-- Posting of all notices and flyers must receive prior approval from the Facility Coordinator.
+- Posting of all notices and flyers must receive prior approval from the Fitness Coordinator.

 - Individuals who damage the facilities or equipment will be responsible for the full repair or replacement cost.

 - Individuals who abuse or damage the facilities, or fail to follow established procedures, may forfeit their right to use the facility.